ganeti/ganeti/doc/design-storagetypes.rst

 Currently, there is no consistent management of different variants of storage in Ganeti.
-One direct consequence is that storage space reporting is currently broken for all storage that is not based on lvm technolgy.
+One direct consequence is that storage space reporting is currently broken for all storage that is not based on lvm technology.
 This design looks at the root causes and proposes a way to fix it.

 Proposed changes